Truck hauling peanut butter catches fire - NewsBreak

 Truck hauling peanut butter catches fire

 CHAMPAIGN COUNTY, Ill.
-(WCIA) — Towing officials said a truck caught fire Wednesday while carrying 44,000 pounds of peanut butter.ISP warns of online puppy sale scams
+(WCIA) — Towing officials said a truck caught fire Wednesday while carrying 44,000 pounds of peanut butter.State Police: Semi catches fire, traffic backs up

 It happened on I-57 North near Rantoul.
 Feldkamp’s Towing service shared pictures of the scene.
 Charred jars of peanut butter could be seen scattered across the side of the road.